zgfgNew/PlayIntegrityFork/README.md

 <details>
 <summary><strong>Details</strong></summary>

 - Adding the Advanced Settings entries is best done using the migration script with the `sh migrate.sh --force --advanced` or `sh migrate.sh -f -a` command.
+They may also be added on initial setups using the `sh autopif2.sh --advanced` or `sh autopif2.sh -a` command or configured directly for Tricky Store to achieve STRONG integrity (see below) with the `sh autopif2.sh --strong` or `sh autopif2.sh -s` command.
 Other than for the "verboseLogs" entry (see above), they are all 0 (disabled) or 1 (enabled).

 - The "spoofBuild" entry (default 1) controls spoofing the Build Fields from the fingerprint; the "spoofProps" entry (default 1) controls spoofing the System Properties from the fingerprint; the "spoofProvider" entry (default 1) controls spoofing the Keystore Provider, and the "spoofSignature" entry (default 0) controls spoofing the ROM Signature.